BrewBlox/brewblox-documentation/docs/dev/reference/sequence_instructions.md

 If any argument is a string that contains trailing or leading spaces, it must be quoted using single quotes.
 For all other arguments, quotes are allowed but optional.

+Argument values may refer to a value stored in a linked *Variables* block.
+For variable values, the `key=$var_name` syntax is used, where `var_name` is the name of the entry stored in the *Variables* block.

-Lines that start with a `#` are comments, and will not be executed.
+Lines prefixed with a `#` are comments, and will not be executed.
 Comments are stored on the Spark, and may cause it to run out of memory.

 Example instructions: